 - If the student does not admit to the charges as stated, The Senior Associate Dean will refer the matter to a hearing committee to review the case.

-- The student may elect to have a private hearing or an open hearing, but the Senior Associate Dean may limit the number of persons at an open hearing, and may, if a disturbance occurs, order the hearing to be conducted in private.
+- The student may elect to have a private hearing or an open hearing.
+The Senior Associate Dean may limit the number of persons at an open hearing, and may, if a disturbance occurs, order the hearing to be conducted in private.
 In cases where the need to protect privacy is, in the judgment of the Senior Associate Dean, important, the Senior Associate Dean may close the hearing over the objection of the charged student(s).

 - A student may refuse to make any statement at the hearing.
 Such refusal shall not be considered as evidence against the student.

 - The student shall have the right to hear and question any witnesses and to examine all other evidence introduced at the hearing.
-The student has the right to testify and present evidence and witnesses on his/her own behalf.
+The student has the right to testify and present evidence and witnesses on his/ her own behalf.
+The Associate Dean for Academic and Student Affairs will serve as the conduit for all questions during the hearing (questions are submitted to the Associate Dean, and they will ask the questions).

 - Formal rules of evidence shall not apply.
 The Senior Associate Dean may consider any testimony or evidence unduly repetitious or immaterial, or to have been improperly obtained.

-- The student will be informed, in writing, of the Senior Associate Dean's decision within a reasonable time (no more than one week after the hearing).
+- The student will be informed, in writing, of the hearing committee's decision within a reasonable time (no more than one week after the hearing).

 - If the results of the disciplinary hearing are to become a part of a student's record, either temporarily or permanently, notice shall be given to the student concerned.